 Clincal psychologist and Chief Executive Officer of St Patrick's Mental Health Services (SPMHS), Paul Gilligan, celebrates and reflects on parental emotional resilience.

 And then one day you realise that your children are worrying about you.
 You wonder how you let your guard down.
 It dawns on you that your well-being is their well-being, that they love you as much as you love them.

-The Global Day of Parents recognises that for the “full harmonious development of their personality, children should grow up in a family environment and in an atmosphere of happiness, love and understanding.”
+The United Nations (UN) recognises that, for the “full harmonious development of their personality, children should grow up in a family environment and in an atmosphere of happiness, love and understanding.”
 This is a powerful message.

 Parenting also involves substantial worry, hurt, and loss.
 We worry about our children and for them.
 We feel their emotional pain and want to protect them from all that is bad in the world.
 Expectations on children and young people are immense and, as a result, child and parent anxiety levels have never been higher.
 Balancing work, social and parenting life is a challenge.

 Emotional resilience is central to parenting.
 Being able to balance the stresses, losses and risks, while staying focused on happiness and love, is essential.
 The better our ability to do this, the better our child’s ability will be to do the same.

 Building parental emotional resilience involves connecting with our “inner parent”, that part of us where our natural love for our child meets our natural ability to parent.

 Essential to this is investing in our parental self-awareness; that is, knowing and understanding ourselves as parents, within the context of remembering that parenting is a journey of discovery, through which we learn more about our child every day.

 Accepting and celebrating the uniqueness of our child and loving them unconditionally is also crucial.
 Central to our emotional resilience as parents is knowing how to be happy and knowing how to feel good about ourselves.
 It goes without saying that parental emotional resilience cannot thrive unless the environment we are parenting in is a safe and secure one.